Our Campaigns: The main areas in which we aim to make an impact

 Install solar energy into the maternity wards and delivery rooms of health clinics.

-Build toilets with hand washing stations in schools were needed.
+Build toilets with hand washing stations in schools where needed.

 Your $445 can build one toilet in a school.